Quickly Jump to:

 Don’t Save to Cloud: All MIDI Cue changes will be local-only, affecting only this setlist on this device.

 Who can save MIDI Cues to the Cloud?

-Members of an organization with Org Admin, Campus Admin, or Team Leader permissions are able to save MIDI Cue changes to a song.
+Members of an organization with Org Admin or Campus Admin permissions are able to save MIDI Cues to the cloud.

-Team Members with a Playback Premium subscription can create and edit MIDI Cues in Playback, but these changes will be local only and can not overwrite currently existing MIDI Cues in their organization's Library.
+Team Members and Team Leaders with appropriate access and a Playback Pro subscription can create and edit MIDI Cues in Playback, but these changes will be local only and can not overwrite currently existing MIDI Cues in their organization's Library.